- Q: How does debt relief improve education systems?

 Over the last 13 years, the International Development Association (IDA), the World Bank’s fund for the poorest countries, has been a leader in partnering to reduce the debt burden of developing nations.
 Under the Enhanced HIPC Initiative, IDA’s share is 20 percent of the total estimated cost of debt relief.
 In addition, IDA provides more than 50 percent of debt relief committed under the MDRI.

-The World Bank Group helped developing countries cope with the effects of the 2008 financial crisis and continues to support developing countries in the face of ongoing economic uncertainty, increasing trade-related lending from $1.9 billion at the end of FY12 to a projected $3 billion in FY13.
+The World Bank Group helped developing countries cope with the effects of the 2008 financial crisis and continues to support developing countries in the face of ongoing economic uncertainty, increasing trade-related lending from $1.9 billion at the end of FY12 to $2.7billion in FY13.

-Over 74 percent of the 1,700 projects in the Bank’s active portfolio now have ICT components.
-Since 2003, the Bank has committed over $1.3 billion for investment in stand-alone ICT projects, including $776 million by IDA.
-The Bank’s investments helped catalyze over $454 billion in private sector investments in ICT in low-income countries between 2005-2011, according to the PPIAF Telecom Sector Database.
+Over 74 percent of the over 1,700 projects in the Bank’s active portfolio now have ICT components – expanding from about $500 million in 2006 to approximately $1.7 billion in 2014 .
+Since 2001, the IFC has invested about $4.5 billion and mobilized an additional $2.7 billion of financing in private ICT sector projects in developing countries.
+In addition, the Bank’s investments helped catalyze over $454 billion in private sector investments in ICT in low-income countries between 2005-2011, according to the PPIAF Telecom Sector Database.